 It is important that Medicaid applicants spend all of the stimulus check money within 12 months of receiving it.
 This is because after this amount of time, it is counted towards Medicaid’s asset limit.
 Furthermore, if one is planning on applying for Medicaid, he / she should be careful to spend the money only on non-countable assets (assets that are not counted towards Medicaid asset limit).
 Persons can pay their rent, buy groceries and medications, pay off debt, and upgrade their televisions.
 They shouldn’t, however, invest the money in stocks or buy a whole life insurance policy.
 This is because they would be considered countable assets and could cause an applicant to be over the asset limit, resulting in Medicaid denial.

 Medicaid applicants will receive their stimulus checks either automatically through direct deposit or by receipt of a paper check through the mail.
-The exact method of receipt will be determined by how tax refunds were received from one’s tax return in 2018 or 2019.
+The exact method of receipt will be determined by how tax refunds were received from one’s 2018 or 2019 tax return.
 This means that if one received his / her tax return via mail, the stimulus check will also be received in the mail to the same address.
 While Social Security recipients do not have to file tax returns, this is no reason to worry about the receipt of the stimulus check.
 This is because the check will automatically be received in the same manner in which one’s Social Security checks are received.
 For instance, if one’s Social Security checks are automatically deposited into his / her bank account, the stimulus check will automatically be deposited into the same account.

 Other Questions about the Stimulus Checks